performant-software/DigitalAustinSite/README.md

 ## Getting started on CentOS 7

+**Note: This section is very outdated and none of this is necessary after the 2023 dependency upgrades, but it took me a few minutes to write so I'm leaving it here.**

 I had to set this up on CentOS 7 because it's the only platform with PHP 5.4 that's still available on any major hosting service.

 In writing this guide, I will assume that you're comfortable with Ubuntu but hearing the name "CentOS" has you like 🤯.